markevans/dragonfly/extra_docs/Index.md

 Dragonfly Documentation
 =======================
-Dragonfly is a {http://rack.rubyforge.org Rack} framework for on-the-fly processing and encoding in Ruby.
+Dragonfly is a {http://rack.rubyforge.org Rack} framework for on-the-fly image handling in Ruby.

-It includes an extension for ActiveModel-compatible models to enable easy image handling in web applications.
-It is customizable, and is not limited to images, but any data type that could suit on-the-fly processing/encoding.
+It is suitable for using with web frameworks such as Rails, Sinatra, etc.

+I actually lied about image handling - it can be used for any type of content.

+See the links on the right for more info.

 Installation
 ------------